Family-friendly city ice skating rinks and trails

 The first skating trail in the city of Etobicoke, this figure eight loop is ideal for families with kids, as it’s open during the day.

-Enjoy the beautiful shoreline scenery of Lake Ontario as you skate along.
+Enjoy views of the Lake Ontario shoreline as you glide along this free skate trail.

 The Rideau Canal Skateway